1974 Porsche 911

 Gauges - Oil tank, Level and Pressure

-A/C - A dealer install when new. (all a/c system were installed for US cars before 1978)
+A/C - A dealer install when new. (all North American Porsches built before 1978, the a/c system were installed by Porsche dealerships)

 This car truly is in excellent condition for it's age.
 A great example of Porsche 911 history.
 A very original, unrestored and wonderful driving car.
 The exterior still has most of it's original factory paint (two panels were repainted).
 Some people would refer to the car as a survivor, yet I would say it more of a very well kept and loved car from it's previous owners.
 The condition of the original glass, rubber seals, trim and body panels are excellent.
 The unique Aubergine (purple) paint color retails a great finish/shine with only light blemishes (rock chips) from normal road use and natural aging.
 The 15 inch Fuchs wheels are in unrestored and great condition.
 Tires are in good condition, Yokohama brand.
 During this era, all 1974 911 came with one side mirror (driver's side), and this one was delivered with the chrome finish (non painted) to match the chrome (white) fog lights.
 This car is a non-sunroof car, which increases interior headroom and gives the roof a cleaner appearance.